jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I wanted to write beautiful Platonic dialogues for you here.
 I'd love to have Antagonists and Protagonists debating with Stargazer, who has an internal discussion between the benefits and drawbacks of being an extra or player god, and the joys of majic versus dark majic.

 I'd also love to write "Black Mirror" stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society.
 History is waiting for nerds to bring people out of the Matrix and into the era of mass-collaboration.
 Roofers will learn to use drones, cleaners to use IR cameras, craftsmen to use 3D printers.
-Because of majicians the middle-class will like their jobs, raise their families, and give their kids a brighter future on a newly empowered Main Street.
+Because of majicians, the middle-class will like their jobs and give their kids a brighter future on a newly empowered Main Street.

-A happy place where everyone's lives a compelling story worthy of a Netflix series, because everyone is their own hero, and thus has a simple definition of right and wrong and whoever holds them back is an antagonist.
+A happy place where everyone lives a compelling story worthy of a Netflix series.
+The new Main Street is a place where everyone is their own hero, and thus has a simple definition of right and wrong.
+Whoever helps you is a protagonist, and whoever gets in your way is an antagonist.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WhimsicalLeadingFirebelliedtoad' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/whimsicalleadingfirebelliedtoad"></a></p>